 Since 2015, organisations that use more than 60,000 cubic metres of water annually are required to keep an eye on their usage and report water management plans annually to PUB.
 The agency also has funds and certifications to encourage the installation of water-efficient measures by building owners.

 The government also educates the public on water demand management.
-Good water conservation and inculcating good attitude towards water use is part of the syllabus for school children.
+Good water conservation and inculcating good attitude towards water use is part of the educational syllabus for school children.
 The public education strategies do not neglect the need for foreign construction workers and domestic helpers to be aware as well.
 Campaigns like the PUB’s 10-Litre Challenge that strives to get the citizenry to reduce their daily usage by 10 litres further educates them how important it is to save water.

 By ensuring every drop counts through a comprehensive set of instruments, strategies and policies, Singapore holds a stellar record for its development and management for such a vital resource, a prime example for its regional counterparts to follow.